Avery Point Faculty eNotes

 In order for the University to receive student financial aid from the federal government, we must comply with the Higher Education Opportunities Act (HEOA).
 One provision of the law deals with access to affordable course materials for students, and requires that the University provide the list of prices and ISBN codes of the required and recommended textbooks for each course listed on our online registration schedule.

 To comply with the law, it is very important that faculty make course textbook information available before registration begins for each semester.
 To do this, faculty simply need to provide the information to the UConn Co-op, which then takes responsibility for making the information available as the law requires.
-The registration deadlines are published on the Registrar’s website.
-Please note that registration for the spring 2015 semester begins on October 20.
 Information about how to submit textbook adoption information to the UConn Co-op is available on its website.

 Textbooks: UConn’s Open Initiative